1-888-344-7897 (US and Canada) or 1-941-870-1945

 Elementary

-Using the latest e- technology, CGMS presents video lectures and curriculum presentations offering a deep and comprehensive exploration of the Montessori approach for the elementary age child from 6-12.
-Adult learners complete a variety of meaningful assignments which relate directly to their classroom experience and provide opportunities for practical application of the course material.
-Weekly interactions with instructors and fellow adult learners in online discussion forums and chats serve to build a rich and supportive learning community and provide additional opportunities for integration of course topics.
+Using the latest e-technology, CGMS presents video lectures and curriculum presentations offering a deep and comprehensive exploration of the Montessori approach for the elementary-age child from 6-12.
+Adult learners complete a variety of meaningful assignments that relate directly to their classroom experience and provide opportunities for practical application of the course material.
+Weekly interactions with instructors and fellow adult learners in online discussion forums and chats serve to build a rich and supportive learning community and provide additional opportunities for the integration of course topics.

 Early Childhood Overview

-Adult learners who do not have a Montessori Early Childhood/Primary Certificate from a MACTE accredited Teacher Education Program must also complete an online 5 week Early Childhood Overview that is incorporated in the curriculum.
+Adult learners who do not have a Montessori Early Childhood/Primary Certificate from a MACTE-accredited Teacher Education Program must also complete an online 5-week Early Childhood Overview that is incorporated into the curriculum.
 This is not a prerequisite.

-The NEW Elementary I (6-9) Full certification program is affiliated with the IMC and is MACTE accredited.
+The Elementary I Specialization (6–9) Full Certification Program is affiliated with the IMC and is MACTE accredited.

-The NEW Elementary II (9-12) Full certification program is affiliated with the IMC and is MACTE accredited.
+The Elementary II Specialization (9-12) Full Certification Program is affiliated with the IMC and is MACTE accredited.

 Elementary Certificate adult learners will complete all three phases of the CGMS training program:

-Distance Learning Phase – The online phase is comprised of learning modules with a one week break approximately every 7-9 weeks and a two week winter and summer break.
+Distance Learning Phase – The online phase consists of learning modules with a one-week break approximately every 7-9 weeks and a two-week winter and summer break.
 New cohorts (groups) of adult learners begin several times a year.
-Adult learners follow a specific schedule of course curriculum working with fellow students and Instructional Guides on a weekly basis.
+Adult learners follow a specific schedule of course curriculum, working with fellow students and Instructional Guides on a weekly basis.
 Adult learners should plan 10-15 hours per week, which can be scheduled at their own convenience, to view course video lectures and presentations, complete a variety of assignments, and participate in course discussions.
-Once a week students participate in a one hour scheduled live chat session.
-During this phase students will need access to a Montessori Elementary classroom for observation assignments, lesson practice, and the 9 month practicum/internship.
+Once a week students participate in a one-hour scheduled live chat session.
+During this phase, students will need access to a Montessori Elementary classroom for observation assignments, lesson practice, and the 9-month practicum/internship.

-The Practicum Phase – Adult learners are required to complete a 9 month full day – full school year practicum/ internship in an approved Montessori Elementary classroom.
-This intern-teaching phase may take place in a Montessori Lower Elementary (typically 6-9 year olds) or Upper Elementary classroom (typically 9-12 year olds).
-Exceptions may be made for an alternative age grouping, at the discretion of the Director of Education, but a minimum of a 2 year grouping within these ranges is required.
-Classrooms must be well equipped with the Montessori elementary curriculum materials for the level served and Montessori best practices must be followed.
+The Practicum Phase – Adult learners are required to complete a 9-month, full-day, full-school year practicum/ internship in an approved Montessori Elementary classroom.
+For those completing one of the EL Specialization Programs, EL I or EL II, the intern-teaching phase must take place in a classroom serving the level of specialization.
+Those completing the EL I-II program may complete the internship in either a Montessori Lower Elementary (typically 6–9 year olds) or Upper Elementary classroom (typically 9–12 year olds).
+Exceptions may be made for an alternative age grouping, at the discretion of the Director of Education, but a minimum of a 2-year grouping within these ranges is required.
+Classrooms must be well equipped with the Montessori elementary curriculum materials for the level served, and Montessori best practices must be followed.

-In some circumstances students may need to complete a Self-Directed Internship.
+In some circumstances, students may need to complete a Self-Directed Internship.
 This occurs when a qualified Supervising Teacher is unavailable to work directly with the student as the lead teacher in the practicum classroom on a daily basis.
-Under these circumstances the student serves as the lead teacher in the classroom while in training.
+Under these circumstances, the student serves as the lead teacher in the classroom while in training.
 A Self-Directed Internship must be approved by the CGMS Director of Education or Elementary Coordinator.
-A Self- Directed Support Plan must be submitted to assure that the student has the additional guidance needed for success.
-All self-directed interns are assessed a fee of a minimum of $600 to cover the expense of this additional support and additional evaluations that are required by the accrediting agency.
+A Self- Directed Support Plan must be submitted to ensure that the student has the additional guidance needed for success.
+All self-directed interns are assessed a fee of a minimum of $700 to cover the expense of this additional support and additional evaluations that are required by the accrediting agency.
+Adult learners completing an internship in a school where there is no one to provide mentorship or support may need an additional coaching plan to provide more support than what is covered in the self-directed fee provided above.

 • Program Links